ktmud/autostatic/README.md

 # AutoStatic

-Automatically serve static files, with version control (etag support), compression and CDN support.
+Automatically serve static files, with version control (etag supported), compression and CDN support.
 This makes it possible to skip all the annoying packaging process when deploying your application.

-You may also want to try a (inline static management module)[https://github.com/ktmud/express-istatic].
+You may also want to try a [inline static management module](https://github.com/ktmud/express-istatic).

 ## Usage